 OSOT's Board of Directors provides strategic leadership and direction.
 It oversees the organization to ensure staff and volunteer teams work to achieve the goals of the strategic plan and vision.
-The Board sets strategic direction in consultation with the members and defines a strategic plan.
+The Board sets strategic direction and will begin defining the new 2023-2026 strategic plan.
 The Board's work addresses governance issues such as risk management, financial security, policy, and positions of the organization.
 The role of the OSOT Board of Directors is defined in Article 4.13 of the Society's Bylaws.